akshayakolay/Portfolio/Tutorials/Set up a new computer.md

 * A desktop monitor and a CPU.
 * Peripherals like mouse, keyboard and their connecting cables.
 [Refer here to locate the ports and connecting cables](https://github.com/akshayakolay/Portfolio/blob/main/Tutorials/Connecting%20cables%20and%20ports.md#types-of-cables-and-ports).

+## Safety Guidelines

+* Never connect the two extension cable together.
+As it may result in fire hazard.

+* Do not switch off the CPU button directly.
+Follow the shut down process.

 ## Step 1- Set up a computer

 1) Open the box/carton to find the desktop monitor, CPU and other components (mouse, keyboard).